anandtiwarics/www.dependencies.io/content/docs/collectors/js-lerna.md

   settings:
     # please use --concurrency=1 if you provide your own command
     bootstrap_command: lerna bootstrap --concurrency 1  # this is what is used by default

+    # false by default, enable if your lerna setup would benefit from
+    # also collecting/acting on the dependencies in your root package.json
+    # - this should probably be true if you use "hoist"
+    collect_root: true

   actors:
   - ...
 ```